su2code/su2code.github.io/_docs_v7/Physical-Definition.md

   - `COMPRESSIBILITY` - Mixing layer compressibility correction.
   - `ROTATION` - Dacles-Mariani et al. rotation correction.

 All the modifications can be combined with each other expect `NEGATIVE`, `EDWARDS`, and `BCM`.
-However some combinations are not considered standard, e.g. `SA-neg-noft2`, see TMR for details.
 For example, to specify `SA-neg-R-comp-QCR2000` use `SA_OPTIONS= NEGATIVE, FT2, ROTATION, COMPRESSIBILITY, QCR2000`.
+**However, some combinations are not considered standard**, e.g. `SA-neg` should have the ft2 term, whereas `SA-noft2-Edwards` and `SA-noft2-BCM` should not have the ft2 term, and they are usually not combined with other corrections.
+See TMR for more details.

 The rough wall correction is implicitly turned on by specifying roughness values for wall markers via the `WALL_ROUGHNESS` option.